 Lake Wenatchee Food Web Monitoring

 For several years, Chelan County Natural Resources Department has worked with the community and fisheries management agencies to develop a plan to evaluate the food web dynamics in Lake Wenatchee.
-We are excited to announce that we have secured partial funds to start this monitoring effort.
-This summer, fisheries biologists will begin data collection in Lake Wenatchee, the Little Wenatchee, and the White River to monitor juvenile spring Chinook salmon.
+Partial funding has been secured to start this monitoring effort.
+Last summer, fisheries biologists began data collection in Lake Wenatchee, the Little Wenatchee, and the White River to monitor juvenile spring Chinook salmon.
 The results will help scientists understand the distribution, feeding behavior, growth, and risk of predation as these fish migrate through the Lake.
-This research will also estimate which fish eat juvenile spring Chinook salmon.
-This data will also provide an initial estimate for predation losses imposed on juvenile salmon by different predators.
+This research also estimates which fish eat juvenile spring Chinook salmon.
+The data will provide an initial estimate for predation losses imposed on juvenile salmon by different predators.
 Future studies, if funded, will calculate the survival rate of spring Chinook as they migrate through the lake.
-Data will be collected by Washington State Department of Fish and Wildlife, US Geological Survey, and US Forest Service Research Station.
-There will be a community meeting later this year to discuss the preliminary results of the data collected this summer.
+Data is being collected by Washington State Department of Fish and Wildlife, US Geological Survey, and US Forest Service Research Station.
+Starting Monday March 19th, scientists will be collecting fish samples from boats starting at dusk and work may continue until dawn depending on catch rates.
+Lakeside residents might see buoys on the water which are often blinking at night.
+Residents might also hear the generator on the boat that runs the electrofishing equipment and boat lights will be shining into the water to facilitate sampling efforts.
+There will be a community meeting to discuss the preliminary results of the 2017-2018 data collection once preliminary results are available.
 For more information, see the project fact sheet.
-If you have questions, contact Jennifer Hadersberger at firstname.lastname@example.org or (509) 667-6682.
+If you have questions, contact Jennifer Hadersberger at email@example.com or (509) 667-6682.